trtrgfh/Fake-News-Headlines/README.md

 - Repeat the process B times (common choice: 64, 128)

 ### Boosted Trees Intuition
-- When creating a new training set, make it more likely to pick misclassified examples from previously trained trees
+- When creating a new training set, make it more likely to pick the misclassified examples from previously trained trees

 ## Result
 ### Gini Criterion